Final Destination poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Tod dies in a freak bathroom accident—strangled by a clothesline and drowned in his bathtub.
 Alex witnesses the aftermath and realizes this was no accident.
 He makes the active choice to investigate Death's pattern, accepting that their survival has consequences and they are still marked for death., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat After Ms. Lewton's death, Alex realizes the order follows the seating chart from the plane.
+Notably, this crucial beat After Ms. Lewton's death, Alex realizes the order follows the seating chart from the plane.
 He and Clear now know exactly who's next: Carter, then Billy, then Clear, then himself.
 The stakes crystallize—false hope of understanding the pattern is replaced by the terror of knowing when death will strike., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Clear is next.
 She locks herself in her car to hide from death, but it finds her anyway—a gas leak threatens to incinerate her.
 Alex desperately tries to save her but seemingly fails as an explosion erupts.
-This is Alex's darkest moment: the whiff of death, the apparent loss of the person he's closest to, and the confirmation that death cannot be cheated., reveals the protagonist at their lowest point.
+This is Alex's darkest moment: the whiff of death, the apparent loss of the person he's closest to, and the confirmation that death cannot be cheated., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 81% of the runtime.
 Alex synthesizes the knowledge: saving someone can skip them in Death's design.
 Since Carter saved Clear, the order has shifted—Alex is now next.
 Armed with this understanding and renewed determination, Alex prepares for death's final attempt, accepting he must face it head-on to break the pattern., demonstrating the transformation achieved throughout the journey.